-The support CD-ROM contains all useful software, necessary drivers and utility programs to properly run our products.
-More program information is available in a README file, located in the same directory as the software.
+The support software CD-ROM that is included in the mainboard package contains all the drivers and utility programs needed to properly run the bundled products.
+Below you can find a brief description of each software program, and the location for your mainboard version.
+More information on some programs is available in a README file, located in the same directory as the software.